Ottawa Permits & Building Codes | 18 views |

 Answer from Construction Brain

-In Ottawa, you can technically sell your house without a final inspection certificate, but it creates significant risks and complications that most buyers and lenders won't accept.
+In Ottawa, you can legally sell your house without a final inspection certificate, but it creates significant risks and complications that most buyers and lenders won't accept.

-Here's what you need to know about selling without proper inspection certificates in Ottawa:
+Here's what you need to know about selling without that final inspection in Ottawa:

 Disclosure Requirements